carlos-santiago-2017/InsideTheMachine/README.md

 A computer is a device that shuffles numbers around from place to place, reading, writing, erasing, and rewriting different numbers in different locations according to a set of inputs, a fixed set of rules for processing those inputs, and the prior history of all the inputs that the computer has seen since it was last reset, until a predefined set of criteria are met that case the computer to halt.

-we might, after Richard Feynman, call this idea of a computer as a reader, writer, and modifier of numbers the "file-clerk" model of computing (as opposed to the aforementioned calculator model).
+We might, after Richard Feynman, call this idea of a computer as a reader, writer, and modifier of numbers the "file-clerk" model of computing (as opposed to the aforementioned calculator model).
 In the File-clerk model, the computer access a large (theoretically infinite) store of sequentially arranged numbers fr the purpose of altering that store to achieve a desired result.
 Once this desired result is achieved, the computer halts so that the now-modified store of numbers can be read and interpreted by humans.

 The file-clerk mode of computing might not initially strike you as all that useful, but as this chapter progresses, you will begin to understand how important it is.
 This way of looking at computers is powerful because it emphasizes the end product of computation rather than the computation itself.
 After all, the purpose of computers is not just to compute in the abstract, but to produce the usable results from a given data set.